 Adding a Competitive Edge with Modern Insights

 COAs are more than documentation—they are a ticket to market entry and client retention.
-For contract and QA/QC labs, COAs serve as critical evidence of compliance in a landscape where regulators like the FDA, EPA, and international bodies demand not only accuracy but also verifiable proof of how results are generated, stored, and reported.
+For contract and QC labs, COAs serve as critical evidence of compliance in a landscape where regulators like the FDA, EPA, and international bodies demand not only accuracy but also verifiable proof of how results are generated, stored, and reported.

 This increasing regulatory scrutiny has turned traditional, manual COA creation into a liability.
 A single error or missing detail can lead to non-compliance, costly recalls, or legal action.
 At the same time, clients expect greater transparency, relying on detailed, error-free COAs to build confidence in their supply chains.